<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1557350231232256&amp;ev=PageView&amp;noscript=1">

 Early January saw record daily highs of 1 Million new COVID cases, according to John Hopkins University.
 These numbers bear concern in regards to what we thought was an improving pandemic.
 Last year there were unemployment plans in place for people who couldn’t go to work due to a positive covid result, but that no longer stands true.
 In fact, there is no coronavirus-related unemployment assistance program as of right now.
 Workers are forced to discuss the situation with their employer, and potentially face lost wages.
 For those on regular unemployment benefits, the normal amount may still be collected.
 However, there is no additional coverage or payment for Covid specifically.

 For those who test positive or need to care for someone else who tested positive, sick leave is offered through many employers.
 Eligible workers can use paid sick leave to cover their days off due to COVID-19.
 In some cases, workers’ compensation insurance will cover COVID-19 related illnesses, but those are rare and on a case-by-case basis.
-These options are dependant on the specific individual’s employer and do not fall under the category of unemployment benefits.
+These options are dependent on the specific individual’s employer and do not fall under the category of unemployment benefits.

 Global Recovery